You can use the Gerrit code review tool for projects that use Git.

 Select the HTTPS check box to prepend

-https to the Gerrit URL if Gerrit does not provide it.
+https to the Gerrit URL if Gerrit does not add it.

 To start a graphical interface to Git, select Tools > Git > Git Tools > Git Gui.

-Note: On macOS, the default Git installation does not contain Git Gui.
+Note: On macOS, the default Git installation does not have Git Gui.
 To use Git Gui, install it separately.
-To start Git Gui from Qt Creator, select Preferences > Version Control > Git, and set the path to the environment that contains Git Gui in the Prepend to PATH field.
+To start Git Gui from Qt Creator, select Preferences > Version Control > Git, and set the path to the environment that has Git Gui in the Prepend to PATH field.